Frequently Asked Questions About Feral Cats

 Q. When can I give the kittens away?

 A. Giving away unaltered kittens adds to homelessness, overpopulation and euthanasia as there are more cats than homes.
-Free kittens tend to never get spayed or neutered.
+Free kittens may not get spayed or neutered.
 Several clinics will spay or neuter kittens at 2 pounds so it is best to keep the kittens until then, get them altered, then ask for reimbursement from the adopters to cover your expenses.
-Better yet, take the kittens to the Seattle/King County Humane Society.
-They will spay the mama cat for free and return her to you, spay or neuter the kittens and place them in qualified homes.
+Reach out to a shelter or rescue in your area that will spay the mama cat for free and return her to you, spay or neuter the kittens and place them in qualified homes.

 Q. What type of assistance does South County Cats provide?

 A. Our mission is to end homelessness and overpopulation of cats in our community through prevention, i.e., spay and neuter.
-We will help anyone in our coverage area (south King County) spay or neuter their cat(s) and do not require proof of need (i.e. food stamps, section 8, etc.).
-Our assistance may include paying for spay/neuter, transporting cats to our partner clinics, trapping and/or loaning traps, and educating the public in the resources available for spay and neuter of tame and feral cats.
+We will help anyone in our coverage area (south King County) spay or neuter their cat(s).
+Our assistance may include subsidizing spay/neuter, trapping and/or loaning traps, and educating the public in the resources available for spay and neuter of tame and feral cats.

 Q. Can I spay my female cats to prevent pregnancy and leave my male cats intact?